andrew/ultimate-awesome/README.md

 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [Awesome-iPhoneBlog.de-List](https://github.com/confluencepoint/Awesome-iPhoneBlog.de-List) - Knowledgebase & Linksammlung der iPhoneblog.de-Slack-Community.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
+- [awesome-ai-agents](https://github.com/Deep-Insight-Labs/awesome-ai-agents) - A directory of practical and usable AI agents resources from applications and platforms to frameworks and utilities and other parts of the growing ecosystem.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated learning path for modern software architecture in the agile, cloud-native, and AI-assisted engineering era.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
 - [awesome-metaframeworks](https://github.com/fyodorio/awesome-metaframeworks) - A curated list of awesome resources related to software development with metaframeworks.